We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Interior design is one of the most high-paying and in-demand jobs right now.
-If you want to break into the interior design industry, you have to learn a trick or two.
-You have to know that interior design is so much more than just thinking and planning about a home’s interior space.
-Here are the top career paths that interior designers can take to ensure that they can rise above the competition.
+If you want to break into the interior design industry, you must learn a trick or two.
+You must know interior design is more than just thinking and planning about a home’s interior space.
+Here are the top career paths interior designers can take to ensure they can rise above the competition.

 How to Get into the Interior Design Industry